RobotLocomotion/drake/drake/doc/directory_structure.rst

 have unit test coverage via code implemented in a ``test`` subdirectory immediately below the core implementation.

-In order to promote rapid development of research ideas within the code base, we allow for some exceptions to this rule for experimental code.
+To promote rapid development of research ideas within the code base, we allow for some exceptions to this rule for experimental code.
 This includes any subdirectory labeled ``dev`` and directories with a special ``README.md`` file describing the protocol for that directory.
 For PRs that affect only these